Ian Boothby (script and plot); Bill Morrison (plot)

 Mike DeCarlo; Howard Shum; Jason Ho

 Karen Bates; Chris Ungar

 humor; domestic; satire-parody

-Bart and Lisa discover that there is a comic book about the Simpsons (in fact, they discover the issue they are in, #100).
-Homer reads about himself in Simpsons #1.
+Bart and Lisa discover that there is a comic book about the Simpsons (in fact, they discover they are in #100).
+Homer reads about himself in #1.
 Only comic book guy can explain why there are comics about so many of the residents of Springfield.
 Issue includes ads from KrustyCO, many references to real and imaginary Bongo publications, and a visit to Springfield Comic-Con.
 Parodies include: Hercules; The Lion, the Witch, and the Wardrobe; Jabberwocky; Julius Caesar; Scrooge McDuck and his nephews.
 The story ends with revelations about what mothers do with kids' old toys and comic collections.

 from several issues, covers and parts of stories are re-adapted